ybezsonov/kro/test/README.md

-# Testing strategy for KRO
+# Testing strategy for kro

-This document outlines the testing strategy for KRO, focusing on **integration tests** and **end-to-end testing**.
+This document outlines the testing strategy for **kro**, focusing on **integration tests** and **end-to-end testing**.
 It defines the purpose, approach and boundaries of each type of testing, providing clear guidelines for contributors and maintainers.

-KRO is a complex controller that interacts with multiple Kubernetes resources and depends on various Kubernetes features, such as custom resources, custom controllers, informers, and client-go.
-The testing strategy aims to ensure that KRO works as expected in a Kubernetes environment, and that it can be safely deployed in production clusters.
+kro is a complex controller that interacts with multiple Kubernetes resources and depends on various Kubernetes features, such as custom resources, custom controllers, informers, and client-go.
+The testing strategy aims to ensure that kro works as expected in a Kubernetes environment, and that it can be safely deployed in production clusters.

 ## Technical principles for testing

 1. Use existing Kubernetes testing frameworks (when possible): Don't reinvent the wheel.
 If a feature is not covered by existing frameworks, contribute to them.
-3. Focus on KRO's logic, not on other controllers or Kubernetes components. e.g avoid testing native controllers, ACK or Karpenter's behaviour...
+2. Focus on kro's logic, not on other controllers or Kubernetes components. e.g avoid testing native controllers, ACK or Karpenter's behaviour...
-4. Prioritize integration tests, validate with end to end tests.
+3. Prioritize integration tests, validate with end to end tests.
-5. Maintain seperation of concerns, controller logic, integration tests, and e2e tests
+4. Maintain seperation of concerns, controller logic, integration tests, and e2e tests
-6. Ensure readability: similar to the codebase, tests should be easy to read, understand and maintain.
+5. Ensure readability: similar to the codebase, tests should be easy to read, understand and maintain.

 ## Directory structure

-- `integration/`: Contains integration test suites for KRO.
+- `integration/`: Contains integration test suites for kro.
-- `e2e/`: Contains e2e test suites for KRO.
+- `e2e/`: Contains e2e test suites for kro.
 - `testdata/`: Directory for test data, such as Kubernetes manifests, resourcegroups ...

 ## Integration tests

 In integration tests, the focus should be on your custom controller's logic and its interactions with the Kubernetes API server.
 Instead of emulating other controllers, you should:

 1. Mock the Kubernetes API server responses
 2. Verify that your controller makes the correct API calls